 Join Nature Lovers Treks and Tours in this once-in-a-lifetime adventure.
 Everest Base Camp Trek with Cho La Pass slots are limited for 2026/2027.
 Book yours today!

-Why go on the Everest Base Camp Trek with Cho La Pass?
+Why Go on the Everest Base Camp Trek with Cho La Pass?

 Skip the monotony of the out-and-back standard EBC route.
 The Cho La circuit takes you on a complete mountain journey in Nepal.
 Experience the classic Everest Base Camp touchdown and the authentic wilderness of the Himalayas.